bantonneau/WebDevPortfolio/README.md

 ## Installation

-To install and run this application locally, follow these steps:
+To install and run this application locally:

-1. Clone the repository to your local machine using `git clone https://github.com/your-username/your-repository.git`.
+1. Clone the repository to your local machine.
-2. Navigate to the root directory of the cloned repository in your terminal and run `npm install` to install the necessary dependencies.
+2. Navigate to the root directory of the cloned repository in your terminal.
+3. Run `npm install` to install necessary dependencies.
-3. Once the installations are completed, run `npm start` to start the application on your local server.
+4. Execute `npm start` to start the application on your local server.

 ## Usage

 Visit the deployed application at [www.AntonneauWebDev.com](http://www.AntonneauWebDev.com).
-If running locally, the application will be accessible at `http://localhost:3000` after executing the `npm start` command.
+If running locally, access the application at `http://localhost:3000` after executing `npm start`.

 ## Key Features & Code Explanation

-### `HomeScreen.js`
-Displays the home content and features navigation components for an improved user experience.

-### `ProductScreen.js`
-Detailed product information is presented here, complete with images, pricing, and descriptions.

-### `CartScreen.js`
+### `Navbar.js`
-Allows users to review their cart items and proceed to the checkout process.
+Description: This component represents the navigation bar.
+It includes the site's logo, the user's name, and links to various social media profiles like LinkedIn and GitHub.
+There are also buttons linking to the user's resume and contact information.
+For the icons, this component uses a combination of icons from @mui/icons-material and custom SVG icons.

-### `PlaceOrderScreen.js`
+### `Home.js`
-Finalizes the order details, showcasing a summary of the products, shipping details, and total price.
+The Home component serves as the main page.
+It contains an introductory section, a skills section, an experience section (with projects and education), and the user's employment history.
+The component also has functionality for smooth scrolling to specific projects.

-### `Header.js`
+### `Projects.js`
-Consistent navigation feature, ensuring easy access to main pages and cart.
+Description: This component showcases a list of web development projects.
+Each project has a title, a GitHub link, optional demo and live links, a list of features, and the technologies used.
+The projects are fetched from ProjectList from the helpers directory.
+The component also uses SVG graphics for displaying icons.

-### `Footer.js`
+### `Skills.js`
-Displays essential footer content, including links and copyrights.
+Description: The Skills component displays both technical and professional skills.
+The technical skills seem to be web development-focused, while the professional skills focus on soft skills.
+Each skill is displayed within an unordered list.

 ## Project Structure

+- `.gitignore` - Specifies files/directories to be ignored in git.
-- `screens/` - Contains all main views of the application like `HomeScreen.js`, `ProductScreen.js`, `CartScreen.js`, and `PlaceOrderScreen.js`.
+- `public/` - Contains public assets like favicons and manifests.
+- `src/` - The main source directory.
+  - `assets/` - Contains assets like the logo.
-- `components/` - Houses reusable React components like `Footer.js` and `Header.js`.
+  - `components/` - Houses the primary React components (`Navbar.js`, `Footer.js`, `Projects.js`, `Skills.js`).
+  - `helpers/` - Contains helper files like `ProjectList.js`.
+  - `pages/` - Includes main pages of the website (`Home.js`, `Resume.js`).
+  - `styles/` - Contains CSS stylesheets for the various components and global styling.
+  - `App.js` - The main React component.
+  - `index.js` - The primary entry point of the application.

 ## License
 This project is licensed under the MIT License.